-When comparing homeowners insurance rates, make sure you’re comparing policy details before making a decision, including deductibles, add-ons, and policy limits.
+When comparing homeowners insurance quotes and rates, make sure you’re comparing policy details before making a decision, including deductibles, add-ons, and policy limits.
 Sure, price is important, but there’s no point in purchasing a policy that doesn’t offer you the full range of protection you need.

 Look into company claims handling

 It’s great to have a homeowners insurance system in place, but when the worst actually happens, how will your insurance company handle your claim?
 When comparing quotes, make sure you dig into the company‘s claims process.